Forged in Faith and Fire: The Extraordinary Rise of the Military Orders

 Architectural and Cultural Legacy

 Furthermore, the orders helped spread Eastern knowledge and goods to Europe.
 Through their trade networks, they introduced new agricultural products such as lemons, sugar, and cotton.
-The architectural knowledge gained from Byzantine and Muslim fortifications was integrated into European building practices.
+Architectural knowledge gained from Byzantine and Muslim fortifications was integrated into European building practices.
 The Teutonic Knights, in their Baltic state, built impressive brick Gothic castles and cathedrals, such as Malbork Castle, which remains a masterpiece of Gothic architecture.
 The military orders were thus conduits of cultural exchange, even as they fought wars.

 Decline, Dissolution, and Transformation